 BU has implemented a number of initiatives from the action plan since 2013.
 These include: establishing the BU Research Staff Association; publishing a Code of Practice for the Recruitment and Development of Research Staff; establishing a bridging fund scheme; improving recruitment and selection training for staff; launching a new pay progression, promotion and career framework for academic staff; strengthening support for research ethics; improving induction for new starters; and enhancing leadership and development provision.

-In 2012, BU undertook a gap analysis and drew up an initial action plan 2012-14, for the implementation of the Concordat to Support the Development of Researchers at Bournemouth University.
+In 2012, BU undertook a gap analysis and drew up an initial action plan 2012-14, for the implementation of the Concordat to Support the Development of Researchers at Bournemouth University, and was granted the HR Excellence in Research Award in January 2013.

-In 2016-17, BU undertook another internal review of progress and reported on completed actions from the action plan 2015-17.
+In 2016-17, BU undertook another internal review of progress (4 year review) and reported on completed actions from the action plan 2015-17.
 This included reviewing the strategy, aims and priorities, and developing an action plan 2017-21.
 Following an external review of progress and strategy, BU successfully retained the HR Excellence in Research Award.

 Progress against the action plan is updated quarterly by the Research Concordat Steering Group.